-Your Teen asked Rachel Simmons, author of Odd Girl Out and The Curse of the Good Girl and co-founder of the Girls Leadership Institute, to weigh in on the role technology plays in the social order of teens.
+Your Teen asked Rachel Simmons, author of Odd Girl Out, The Curse of the Good Girl, and Enough as She Is and co-founder of the Girls Leadership Institute, to weigh in on the role technology plays in the social order of teens.
 What’s the real impact of social media on teens?

 Q: What’s the effect of technology on teenagers socially?

 Simmons: You can’t talk about teens, and raising teens, without talking about social media.
 And because it is essential to teens, parents must participate.
 Some parents feel so overwhelmed and confused by the onslaught of gadgetry that they want to log out.
 They can’t.
 Just because something is electronic doesn’t give parents a pass not to engage.
 There is seamless integration between their online lives and their real lives.
 They constantly move between those worlds in a way that adults will never understand.
 Social media is the biggest and most important change in the lives of today’s adolescents.

 Q: Should parents be concerned that teenagers seem to be constantly connected?